-Other theatres include The Young Vic (10th July 2016) – with their fantastic work with refugees and the Horizons project.
+The Young Vic (10th July 2016) who are involved in ground-breaking work with refugees and the Horizons project.
 David Lan, the Artistic Director received the award and said, “Theatres are places where strangers come together in peace.
 While the world feels chaotic, the Young Vic is happy to welcome people who need a home they didn’t know they had”

 Octagon Theatre in Bolton become a Theatre of Sanctuary on 15th of May 2018.
 Octagon’s Artistic Director Elizabeth Newman said, “I am so proud and thrilled to be accepting this award on behalf of theatre.
 We are committed to being an open and safe place for people to come to and have worked with key partners across Bolton to engage people in an authentic and meaningful way which has helped make a real difference in Bolton.”